Sirosky/Upscale-Hub/README.md

 ![image](https://github.com/Sirosky/Sirosky-Upscaling-Models/assets/2752448/5567714e-bd54-4f81-9d61-d28f98bc9fde)

-*We're in the business of upscaling and/or restoring the source, not turning it into watercolor!*
+*We're in the business of upscaling and/or restoring the source, not turning it into watercolor!
+Comparison courtesty of exotic2269 on the EE Discord.*